CSCphilip/brilliantwear/README.md

 #### Third stage (design)

-- [ ] Split shop into Men's and Woman's clothing products
+- [x] Split shop into Men's and Woman's clothing products.
-- [ ] Improve home page.
-Add new sections (content).
+- [x] Improve home page.
+Add new sections.
 Design improvements.
-- [ ] Create pages for different clothing types (e.g. shoes, pants, shirt)
+- [ ] Add pages for Woman, Man and All Products.
+Make these pages look good and pretty similar.
+- [ ] Make a specific page for the shopping assistant and make this page look good with search queries from users.
-- [ ] Products filter & sorting feature
+- [ ] Products filter & sorting feature (add sorting on the All Products page)
 - [ ] Improve product detail page (the page for each product).
-Add the possibility to have multiple images.
 Functionality to select different sizes of the clothes, think of a good way to do this since there are different size measurements (e.g. Small/Medium/Large and numbers which represent different sizes).
 This will require changes in the MongoDB.
 Perhaps also for different colors.
-- [ ] Create other overview pages on the website aside from the home page.
 - [ ] Improve the navbar and menu.
-This is related to the categories of clothes and men's and women's clothes.
+Remember to do this for the navbar in the small screen size mode.
 - [ ] Other smaller points: think of how you should solve the product image loading icon when the image can't be fetched.
       **Notes:** I started of this stage by creating web layouts and designs with Figma.
+The website now has two main separate woman and man pages with filters on the types of products (e.g. shoe, pants and jacket).

 #### Fourth stage (finalization)